Mohamed Al Fayed – timeline of an alleged serial sexual predator

 Mohamed Al Fayed died on August 30 in London.
 He was aged 94.

-In September, a BBC special investigation revealed that more than 20 women alleged assault and physical violence at Mr Al Fayed’s properties in London and Paris.
+A BBC special investigation revealed that more than 20 women alleged they had been sexual assaulted by Mr Al Fayed.

 Five women alleged they had been raped by Mr Al Fayed, the broadcaster reported.

-When they asked why they had to have the examination, they were given the answer “he wants to make sure that you are clean”.

-The results were rarely provided to them personally but Mr Al Fayed and his enablers knew the results as he would make “degrading and humiliating comments” to them about “untoward” results from their medical, Ms Mulla said.

-Lawyer Gloria Allred, who has fought for victims of sex offenders including Jeffrey Epstein, R Kelly and Harvey Weinstein, told the press conference the “ugly truth” is that under Mr Al Fayed’s chairmanship, Harrods was “a toxic, unsafe and abusive environment”.
+At a press conference on September 20, lawyer Gloria Allred said the “ugly truth” is that under Mr Al Fayed’s chairmanship, Harrods was “a toxic, unsafe and abusive environment”.

-She said: “The allegations against Mohamed Al Fayed include serial rape, attempted rape, sexual battery and sexual abuse of minors.
+She added: “The allegations against Mohamed Al Fayed include serial rape, attempted rape, sexual battery and sexual abuse of minors.

-“They involve doctors administering invasive gynaecological exams as a condition of employment for some of the employees who were targeted by Mohamed Al Fayed for sexual abuse.

-“The allegations also include the unauthorised disclosure, to Mohamed Al Fayed, of the examination results of employees he targeted for sexual abuse.

 “The allegations involve cover-ups, threats and a quarter century of sexual abuse by Mohamed Al Fayed after he purchased Harrods and became its chairman.”